shpaw415/bunext_mui/README.md

 ## 0.1.6

 - Fix Error: "Can't find variable: window" when using SystemTheme();

+## 0.1.7

+- Add xs to the sx props of Mui Element